pseale/hot-takes-blog/content/posts/terraform-surgeon-generals-warning.md

 I have several things to say:

 1. Political advocacy: I blame HashiCorp for casually tossing data blocks around in the documentation.
 Put a stern warning in there, Hashicorp.
 These things are _productivity landmines_.
 1. Hashicorp: seriously, these things are dangerous. `terraform validate` should warn me for every single data block I use.
-Sure, some data blocks can be used safely, as can some sticks of dynamite.
+Sure, some data blocks can be used safely, as can sticks of dynamite.
 But let's put some guardrails on these things, okay?
 1. Am I missing something?
 I feel like I'm missing something obvious, and I wasted all this time writing up the issue, when (_insert your simple explanation_).
 Seriously, let me know if I'm doing something wrong. @pseale on twitter or `peter` `@` `pseale.com`.

 #### tl;dr with bullet points and few words